Zuehlke/software-engineering-corner/drafts/instant-page-navigation-with-speculation-rules.md

 # Use Cases

-While writing this article and considering use cases for speculative pre-rendering, the first example that came to mind was **blogs**.
-For instance, if a blog has a *next* button to load the following article, pre-rendering the next page could make navigation seamless for the reader.
+The first example that came to me when writing this post and thinking about use cases for speculative pre-rendering was **blogs**.
+For instance, if a blog provides a *next* button to load the following article, pre-rendering the next page could make navigation simple for the reader.

-Another great use case would be **wiki** pages.
-Since wikis often have interconnected links leading to related articles, speculative pre-rendering could preload high-traffic links, improving user experience when navigating between frequently visited sections.
+**Wiki** pages would be an excellent application as well.
+Because wikis commonly contain links that lead to related articles, speculative pre-rendering could improve user experience by preloading popular links.

-Beyond these, **e-commerce sites** could greatly benefit from speculation rules.
-By pre-rendering product pages or checkout steps, online stores could ensure smoother and faster transitions during the shopping process, potentially increasing conversion rates.

-In general, any **multi-page application (MPA)**, can improve user satisfaction by implementing speculation rules.
+Generally speaking, implementing speculative rules into any **multi-page application (MPA)** could increase user happiness.

 # Downsides